boostercloud/booster/docs/README.md

 Booster uses sensible defaults, convention over configuration, and code inference to reduce dramatically the amount of configuration needed.
 However, there are some aspects that can't be inferred (like the application name) or the provider library used for each [environment](#environments).

 #### Booster configuration

+You configure your application by calling the `Booster.configure()` method.
+There are no restrictions about where you should do this call, but the convention is to do it in your configuration files located in the `src/config` folder.
+If you used the project generator (`boost new:project <project-name>`), this is where the config files are by default.

+This is an example of a possible configuration:
 ```typescript
 import { Booster } from '@boostercloud/framework-core'
 import { BoosterConfig } from '@boostercloud/framework-types'